datacarpentry/cloud-genomics/_episodes/03-verifying-instance.md

 ~~~
 {: .bash}

 On our system, searching for tmux only gives one result, and it is already installed.

+## Exercise
->Check to see whether APT can be used to install your favorite bioinformatics program, or ones you commonly see used in your field.
+> Check to see whether APT can be used to install your favorite bioinformatics program, or ones you commonly see used in your
+> field.
 If you can't think of anything, try to search for BLAST.
-What do you have to search for to get back the results you'd expect?
+What do you have to search for to get back the results you'd
+> expect?
 {: .challenge}

 ### Install packages using APT